djitz/pcf-study-notes/files/04-Logging-Scaling-High-Availability.md

 > 4. CF Converger detects if an application instance has failed and restarts it

 - What is the difference between scaling up and scaling out?
+> - scale up (vertically) increases the disk space limit or memory limit of all instances of an application.
+It requires downtime as the container is recreated.
+> - scale out (horizontally) increases the number of instances of an application by creating or destroying them.
+It requires no downtime.

 ### pluralsight recap